Spectrum of radiation from global strings and the relic axion density: Discussion and conclusions

 One might expect that simulations of the network evolution can give us a handle on some of these parameters.
 While we certainly believe this to be true, in many cases this needs to be done with great care.
 We have calculated the spectrum of radiation from a single string and explained how one has to make sure that the self-field of the string has been removed, which is not always trivial.
 It became clear that if this was not done properly, the signal would be dominated by the motion of the string and not by genuine propagating axions; an effect which can be seen directly in Figs.~\ref{string_cross_section_phis_2} and \ref{circular_mask_field}.
 In our simulations, this led to a markedly different spectrum, one which we have shown to agree well with the expectations from the Nambu-Goto action --- the total power follows $P\propto\varepsilon^4$ and the power emitted in each mode goes like $P_n\propto e^{-rn}$ with $r\approx 2.5 - 2.9$ --- albeit with a noticeable relaxation time.
 If we were to take this seriously and consider axion emission that is dominated by long strings, similar to scenario B, but instead using the instantaneous emission spectrum found in our simulations, then we would infer a mass of $m_a \approx 125\mu{\rm eV}$, which is substantially larger than the $m_a \approx 4\mu{\rm eV}$ inferred for a power law spectrum with $p=1$.

 Of course, a simple oscillating string is a much more controlled scenario than a network of strings, and we are not suggesting that the spectra will necessarily be similar, we use it simply to demonstrate the sensitivity of the mass to the spectral index.
 The key point is that if a given method for extracting the spectrum does not work well in such a simple scenario, then there is no reason to expect it to work well in the more complicated case.
 This is concerning considering that the approach taken by the majority of large-scale simulations is exactly the approach that performs poorly here.
 It is not clear how easily the alternative methods used in this work can be applied to network simulations, as the self-field subtraction is made significantly harder by the complex geometry of the network and masking may require that a significant fraction of the simulation volume is removed, much larger than has been attempted previously.

-As such, we do not advocate for any specific technique, in fact we emphasise that any advancements in isolating the axions from the self-field would be very useful.
+Another technique for suppressing the self-field contribution was recently proposed in~\cite{Correia:2025nns}, where the contribution to a new quantity $J_{\rm{s}}$, formed by taking a radial projection of the PQ current in momentum space, was shown to scale as a string velocity squared.
+That is one order of $v$ more than usually computed $\phi\partial_{t}\alpha$.
+Investigating other projections, they claimed that the self-field constitutes $\approx30\%$ of the spectrum of $\phi\partial_{t}\alpha$ in a network simulation.
+This result provides further evidence to support our concern about the accuracy of the axion spectrum estimations available in the literature.
+As such, we do not advocate for any specific technique, in fact we emphasise that further advancements in isolating the axions from the self-field would be very useful.
 However, we suggest that simple simulations, where it is known how to remove the self-field to a large extent, should be used as a verification stage, before they are applied to large-scale simulations.